-Last year 70’s set gay romance Call Me by Your Name and Greta Gerwig’s inspection of girlhood in the early 2000s Lady Bird were forerunners in a particularly tight contest for Best Picture.
+Last year’s 70s-set gay romance Call Me by Your Name and Greta Gerwig’s inspection of girlhood in the early 2000s Lady Bird were forerunners in a particularly tight contest for Best Picture.
 2017 saw Moonlight, a beautiful, desolate look at growing up as a gay male in the troubled black neighborhoods of Miami, Florida claim the top award.
-Also, that year Manchester by the Sea, which had strong narrative coming-of-age pulses, seeing an Uncle travel back to his home town to take care of his orphaned nephew, was well in the mix with Moonlight and brief winner La La Land.
+Also, that year was Manchester by the Sea, which had strong narrative coming-of-age pulses, seeing an Uncle journey back to his hometown to take care of his orphaned nephew, was well in the mix with Moonlight and brief winner La La Land.
 And, I don’t think it’s too much of a stretch to argue the trend was ignited by 2015’s nearly man Boyhood, a 12-year study by Richard Linklater focusing on a boy’s formative years during the 2000s.
 All independently produced, with A24 particularly capitalizing having produced both Lady Bird and Moonlight.
-Commercially these films all represent landmark revenues for independent coming-of-age films — each grossed an average of $65 million from budgets under $10 million.
+Commercially, these films all represent landmark revenues for independent coming-of-age films — each grossed an average of $65 million from budgets under $10 million.

 A Relatable Tragedy

-Oscar Bait was once a phrase connected with catastrophic tragedies; Films such as Shakespeare in Love, Driving Miss Daisy and even Titanic.
+Oscar Bait was once a phrase connected with catastrophic tragedies; Films such as Shakespeare in Love, Driving Miss Daisy, and even Titanic.
 Now, it seems the scale of the Academy’s love of tragedy has shrunk to a smaller yet more immediate size.
-Immediacy manifests itself in relatability, a quality the latest trend of films are soaked in.
+Immediacy manifests itself in relatability, a quality the latest trend is soaked in.
 Coming-of-age films are resonating right now due to the same reason they always have.
-It’s the same reason Ferris Bueller and Dazed and Confused feature at the top of many people all time favourite lists; there is no time in life is more universally shared than the frustrations and tensions of late adolescence.
+It’s the same reason Ferris Bueller and Dazed and Confused feature at the top of many people’s all-time favorite lists; there is no time in life that is more universally shared than the frustrations and tensions of late adolescence.
 Lady Bird’s 99% rating on RT is no accident, it resonates.
 In fact, one of that movie’s commonly praised aspects was its sense of realism.

-Yet the reason these films have managed to transcend positive reviews through to genuine academy success is their social charge.
+Yet the reason these films have managed to transcend positive reviews and earn genuine Academy success is their social charge.
 Examining social issues is a key trait of millennial culture, and something the film’s youthful focus assigns them.
 It’s Moonlight’s inspection of black masculinity; Lady Bird’s insistence of hearing a purely female narrative; Call Me by Your Name‘s baptism by sexuality.
-These are issues coming-of-age indies rarely deal with, at least never so deftly.
-Not only are they real, they’re realistically done.
+These are issues coming-of-age indies rarely deal with on a pseudo-mainstream level, at least never so deftly.
+Not only are they real, but they’re also realistically done.
 These movies form the missing link between contemporary America’s social issues and young people.
 This approach combined alongside the light-hearted dramedy territory the genre is founded in, has allowed them a greater form of recognition.

-These films employ an inward gaze: American made movies concerned with itself.
+These films employ an inward gaze: American-made movies concerned with themselves.
 Even Call Me by Your Name, entirely set in the sun-drenched courtyards of Northern Italy, focused almost entirely on American extirpates.
-Boyhood, Lady Bird and Moonlight all take the place of inspections of “growing up American” in different ways and from different perspectives.
+Boyhood, Lady Bird, and Moonlight all take the place of inspections of “growing up American” in different ways and from different perspectives.
 Barry Jenkins’ Moonlight especially represented a totally unexplored perspective, centering on growing up as a homosexual in poverty-stricken black communities, a merging of two underrepresented views in mainstream cinema.

 A New Dramatic Generation

 It’s impossible to talk about this trend without talking about the burgeoning group of actors they showcase.
 2017 seemed to be the year of Timothée Chalamet.
-His performance is Call Me by Your Name and Lady Bird brimmed with an irresistible magnetism.
+His performances in Call Me by Your Name and Lady Bird brimmed with irresistible magnetism.
 Yet we shouldn’t overlook Lucas Hedges.
-His dramatic turns in Lady Bird, Three Billboards and Manchester by the Sea were all top draw.
-His first lead role has come with this year’s Boy Erased in a Golden Globe nominated performance.
+His dramatic turns in Lady Bird, Three Billboards, and Manchester by the Sea were all top draw.
+His first lead role has come with this year’s Boy Erased in a Golden Globe-nominated performance.
 Moonlight in turn found Trevante Rhodes, now of Bird Box fame.
 Lady Bird was just another feather in the cap of the immensely talented Saoirse Ronan.

 To the chagrin of this article, it’s hard to see a coming-of-age movie properly in the running this year.
 That’s not to say the trend is finished.
-Yet another A24 venture, mid90s, and Boy Erased — both Lucas hedges vehicles — will undoubtedly play some part in the awards season but they hardly seem like frontrunners.
-Still it’s clear studios have realized the selling power social issues has among millennials at the moment.
-At the very least it’s fantastic to see teen films with the sort of naturalistic depth we’ve seen recently.
-Growing up is never easy, simple or straightforward.
+Yet another A24 venture, mid90s, along with Focus Features’ Boy Erased — both Lucas hedges vehicles — will undoubtedly play some part in the awards season but they hardly seem like frontrunners.
+Still, it’s clear studios have realized the selling power social issues have among millennials at the moment.
+At the very least, it’s fantastic to see teen films with the sort of naturalistic depth we’ve seen recently.
+Growing up is never easy, simple, or straightforward.
 So why are narratives about it always seen as cliché?
-These latest series of academy darlings have proved, they don’t have to be.
+This latest series of Academy darlings have proved, they don’t have to be.

 Thank you for reading!
-What are you thoughts on this new Oscars trend?
+What are your thoughts on this new Oscars trend?
 Comment down below!

 If you enjoyed this article, subscribe to MovieBabble via email to stay up to date on the latest content.